Report Settings for Data Insights

 • Save: This saves all settings, closes the definition, and returns to the Data Insights list.

-• Save & Run: This saves all the settings and then produces and downloads an output file as defined on the Printing tab.
-The default is a PDF file.
+• Save & Run: This saves all the settings and then produces and downloads an output file as defined on this tab.